How Would You Like to Take a Nantucket Sleighride?

 Back in the days of not so Merrie Olde England, the law allowed men to beat their wives, children, horses, and anyone unable to defend themselves.
 As the folk tale goes, the Rule of Thumb law stipulated men could use only sticks that were no larger around than their...

-Why Conversations Drag On
+Why Do Conversations Drag On?

 How Much Do You Know About Goldilocks?